 How to Fix Old and Severely Damaged Photos

-Whether you want to edit photos for clients or touch up your own portraits, this is the place to start!
-Join over 1,000 students!
+Whether you want to edit photos for clients, touch up your own portraits, or make your own graphic design compositions, this is the place to start!
+Join over 4,500 students!

 By the end of this course, you will have a strong understanding of how to use the photo editing tools within GIMP.
 You will also develop a better eye for coloring and correcting your images.
 Overall, you'll be able to more consistently enhance images for a better looking final product!

-My goal for this course is to teach you the proper and professional way to edit your photos.
+My goal for this course is to teach you the proper and professional way to edit your photos, plus how to create amazing graphic design projects or compositions.
 I don't take shortcuts in my methods - I only recommend the best methods based on my 8 years of experience using GIMP and the recommendations that come straight from the creators of the GIMP photo editor.
-This comprehensive course will, in the end, allow you to focus on your artistic abilities when editing photos.
-Take the limitations and guesswork out of your photo editing process and edit with confidence!
+This comprehensive course will, in the end, allow you to focus on your artistic abilities when editing photos while also harnessing your newly-acquired technical knowledge of the GIMP program.
+Take the limitations and guesswork out of your photo editing and design process and create with confidence!

 If you don't like the course, there is a 30 day money-back guarantee.
 However, I think you'll really enjoy it!

 - All skill levels looking to improve their knowledge of GIMP's features, filters, and tools.